Verification

 Evidence Package Fields

-Each tracked claim may include a structured evidence package:
+Each tracked claim may include a structured evidence package containing:

 What This Means in Practice